Waiver of the Two-Year Home Residency Requirement

 - Request by a State Public Health Department or its equivalent (Conrad State 30 Program)

 If you are currently participating in a J Exchange Visitor program with Johns Hopkins you are strongly advised to speak to an advisor at the OIS PRIOR to taking any steps towards a waiver.
-The timing of pursuing a waiver has a direct impact on your current program and you should discuss this impact with an OIS advisor.
-Once we receive a copy of the Department of State's letter of no objection, we can no longer extend your J-1 status.
+The timing of pursuing a waiver has a direct impact on your current J program and you should discuss this impact with an OIS advisor.
+Once we receive confirmation of your waiver we can no longer extend your current J immigration status.